CodeYourFuture/syllabus/docs/contributing/overview.md

   - Each topic must have appropriate exercises
 - A link to the homework

-Focus on exercises in the class rather than presentations or long explanations
+Focus on exercises in the class rather than presentations or long explanations.

 ### Coursework